Texiwill/aac-lib/README.md

 addition, to checking the files for API Keys, etc. if anything is found, the script will log the leakge to syslog to be picked up by a SIEM or some other monitoring tool.

+## ERK (Elasticsearch-Rsyslog-Kibana) Stack Installer

+- <a href=https://github.com/Texiwill/aac-lib/tree/master/erk>ERK Installer</a>

+### Description
+A bash script to automatically install an Elasticsearch-Rsyslog-Kibana stack.
+Rsyslog replaces Logstash and allows direct forwarding of syslog messages to Elasticsearch for processing.